ShashankRajSara/Data-Engineering/Notes/python-notes.md

     - Find out the use case of the zip and enumerate function in python
     - Convert any number to octal and hexa decimal number
     - Solve the String Question

+    - Why objects are stored in heap?
+Why not stack?
+    - first class functions vs High order functions
+    - use casees of x, a, w (what they do with files)

+    - write programs to read csv, JSON and flat files
+    - Use cases of readline and readlines()